Properties of Lavender Essential Oil

 Table of Contents

 The properties of lavender essential oil are many and varied.
-In addition to its mood-boosting and calming nature, lavender essential oil takes all of the great benefits of this plant and makes them easily usable as a beauty and skin care aid.
+In addition to its mood-boosting and calming properties, lavender essential oil can be used as a beauty and skin care aid.
 Lavender oil is high in antioxidants and vitamins A and E. Vitamin A, also known as retinol, prevents signs of aging by protecting skin from damaging free-radicals.
 It also helps with cell regeneration, resulting in baby-soft skin over time.
 Another vitamin which helps prevent sun damage is vitamin E, also found within lavender essential oil, and it prevents damage from UV rays.
 Furthermore, vitamin E serves as a skin emollient, which means that it keeps the skin hydrated and moisturized in a natural way.
 It calms itchy skin and functions as a natural anti-inflammatory to help reduce redness, swelling, and dryness of the skin.